Common fractures in children

 The radiograph below shows a supracondylar fracture (arrowed) and the insertion of K wires after manipulation.

-- These fractures involve the diaphyses of radius and ulna
+- These fractures involve the diaphyses of the radius and ulna.

 - The classic treatment for these Greenstick fractures is to ‘complete’ the fractures under general anaesthetic and application of an above elbow cast.